Incorporating Lime to depth on duplex Wheatbelt soils

 Acknowledgments

-We would like to thank GRDC for the project funding, Craig Jesperson for hosting the trial and Nick McKenna from Planfarm for conducting the economic analysis.
+The GRDC for investing in and supporting this project; SAGI WEST for providing the statistical data analysis and reporting and Craig Jespersen for hosting, installing and maintaining the trial site and Nick McKenna from Planfarm for conducting the economic analysis.

 Other trial partners Not specified